-What if the Mayans had built a space station on Mars?
-But got angered by the Americans on the moon.
+What if the Mayans had built a space station on Mars but got angered by the Americans on the moon?
 A plan was made.
-They precision dropped a pyramid-shaped monolith in Zurich’s leavy Seefeld neighbourhood, within walking distance to Pavillon Le Corbusier and Lake Zurich
+They precision dropped a pyramid-shaped monolith on Zurich’s leavy Seefeld neighbourhood, within walking distance to Pavillon Le Corbusier and Lake Zurich.

-Originally, two luxury maisonettes comprised the top tier.
-The monthly rent for the five bedrooms and sweeping lake views was 3000 Swiss francs (roughly 9000 CHF in today’s money).
-Now a private clinic, The Pyramid at The Lake suits patients who like to wake up from elective surgery in a Dynasty-inspired room in plenty of beige.
+Originally, Ferrohaus served as a business building, with two luxury maisonettes comprising the top tier.
+The monthly rent for one of the five bedroom flats with sweeping lake views was 3000 Swiss francs (roughly 9000 CHF in today’s money).
+Now a private clinic, The Pyramid suits patients who like to wake up from elective surgery in a Dynasty-inspired room in plenty of beige.

 Never the go-to choice for designing a functional building,

 Justus Dahinden was an ‘urbanotopian’ architect who floated above the restrictive dogmas of postwar modernism.
 Both a man of faith and an avid believer in ’function follows form’, Dahinden was on a mission to reconnect architecture with the spiritual and social essence of humans.
 His designs seek to strike an ideal balance between radical design and